Cobra Kai: Critical response

 The fourth season had a positive response from critics.
-It received a 95% Rotten Tomatoes approval rating, with an average score of 7.9 out of 10 based on 37 reviews.
+It received a 95% Rotten Tomatoes approval rating, with an average score of 7.9 out of 10 based on 42 reviews.
 The website's critical consensus reads: "Cobra Kai still delights in a fourth season that mines great fun from shifting alliances, chiefly the uneasy truce between Johnny Lawrence and Daniel LaRusso."
 Metacritic's weighted average assigned the fourth season a score of 70 out of 100, based on eight critics, indicating "generally favorable reviews".

-The fifth season has received a positive response from critics.
-It has received a Rotten Tomatoes approval rating of 100%, with an average rating of 8 out of 10 based on 33 reviews.
+The fifth season had a positive response from critics.
+It received a Rotten Tomatoes approval rating of 98%, with an average rating of 8 out of 10 based on 48 reviews.
 The site's critical consensus reads: "Deftly managing an expanded roster of punchy personalities, Cobra Kai graduates to a black belt proficiency in heartfelt melodrama and sly humor."
-On Metacritic, it has received a weighted score of 78 out of 100, based on seven critics, indicating "generally favorable reviews".
+On Metacritic, it received a weighted score of 78 out of 100, based on seven critics, indicating "generally favorable reviews".

+The sixth and final season had an overall positive response from critics.
+On Metacritic, it received a weighted score of 67 out of 100, based on 11 critics, indicating "generally favorable reviews".